-When you can decide on your own schedule, make a rule that you will not meet clients and partners when you commute would coincide with rush-hour traffic.
+When you can decide on your own schedule, make a rule that you will not meet clients and partners when your commute would coincide with rush-hour traffic.
 For example, I have a 12 pm to 3 pm window for meetings.
 Getting to and from the meetings that start during this period will usually avoid most of the traffic.

 And then there are times you have to sit in traffic.
-One word!

 You will lose time aimlessly browsing through aisles.
 You will most likely forget some things and buy other things that you don’t really need.
 Always make a list of stuff you need from the store.
-As a time saver, make a master list of items that you can use as a template every time you plan to go to the store.
+As a time-saver, make a master list of items that you can use as a template every time you plan to go to the store.

-Order groceries online!
 Online shopping will save you the time you waste on the commute.
 Online shopping can quickly become an aimless browsing session.
 Make sure you minimize your online shopping trips and only get the things you really need.